 Among experts, password length alone does not mean security.
 Why is this?

-You can generally read that a longer password significantly enhances the security of an account.
+One can generally read that a longer password significantly enhances the security of an account.
 It provides a greater number of possible combinations, making it more difficult for hackers to guess or crack.
-By increasing the length of your password, you exponentially increase the time and effort required to break it.
-The idea behind asking for longer passwords has been that passwords automatically become more complex due to its length.
+By increasing the length of your password, one exponentially increases the time and effort required to break it.
+The idea behind asking for longer passwords has been that passwords automatically become more complex due to their length.
 This is not untrue but does not take the human factor into consideration.

 Even though the length of a password as well as combination requirements have respected these kinds of easily predictable passwords are far from secure and exemplarily show the problem with the password length criteria.
-Today, hundreds of these commonly used and predictable or popular passwords are known, haven been compromised and can easily be checked on so called prawned (hacked or compromised) password lists in the Internet.
+Today, thousands of these commonly used and predictable or popular passwords are known, have been compromised and can easily be checked on so called pawned (hacked or compromised) password lists on the Internet.
+Hackers buy lists of these leaked passwords for small amounts of money on darknet marketplaces.
+They use these known and popular passwords to simply try out random combinations of usernames with the most popular passwords in a trial-and-error method (the so-called “dictionary method”).
+The more user accounts a hacker was able to break into, the more rewarding the investment and the result.

-Summarized, long passwords are great but only if they are non-predictable and hence are complex from a hacker standpoint.
-A long password alone does not yield a sufficiently enough password security.
+Summarized, long passwords are great but only if they are non-predictable and hence complex from a hacker standpoint.
+A long password as such does not yield a sufficient password security.
 Hence, let us have a look at the password complexity criteria.

 What is Password Complexity